samchillcott/days-of-code-2020-september/log.md

 - Realised this am that the chrome extensions I installed to remind me to breathe deeper, more often are being ignored (almost annoying me/having the opposite effect) so would like to take the reminder back on board.
 - I see Jest has a coverage option that can tell you how much of your project is covered by tests - super cool.
 - Had a brief look at testing hooks - another layer to learn.

+### #daysofcode 22/9/20

+**Today's Progress**
+- Think in React (5 steps) - 1.
+Break the UI into components 2.
+Build a static version 3.
+Minimal representation of state 4.
+Where should state live?
+5. Add inverse data flow.
+- Component Lifecycle Methods refresher - Mounting, Updating, Unmounting and Error Handling.

+**Thoughts**
+- Going back over some basics today to solidify some React fundamentals.